Keerthivasan-Venkitajalam/Keerthivasan-Venkitajalam/README.md

 <h4>
 <p align="center">
 B.Tech in Computer Science with AI—where creativity meets chaos.
-I juggle machine learning, deep learning, and the occasional code tantrum, all while pretending to grasp some quantum physics.
+I juggle machine learning, deep learning, and the occasional code tantrum, all while pretending to grasp some quantum physics and barely knowing to code.
 <br><br>
 Writing and poetry keep me sane-ish, but collaboration?
 Always WELCOME.
 </p>